 - English teachers looking to travel a long distance in a short amount of time and in comfort should consider riding on a Jwaseok bus.
 There are only a few stops on the Jwaseok bus and seats are very comfortable compared to its Doshihyeong counterpart.
 Ticket prices are more expensive, but this bus is a good way to ensure timely arrival to most destinations in Korea.
 Other Modes of Transportation Bicycle

 Traveling by riding a bicycle is a popular way to get around Korean streets, but it is not as popular as in other Asian nations.
-The Korean Home Affairs Ministry estimates that one out of every seven people ride a bicycle as their primary form of transportation.
+The Korean Home Affairs Ministry estimates that one out of every seven people rides a bicycle as a primary form of transportation.
 Bike paths and bicycle racks on streets are common, making bike-riding a great transportation method; however, riders should be wary of automobiles when on the road, as they don't always follow traffic laws.
 Motor Vehicles

 The '80s were a time of growth for Korea, evident by the massive upgrading of the Korean roadway system.
 During this decade, dirt-covered roads were paved over and massive freeways were built.
 ESL teachers interested in driving while living in Korea should be warned that Korean roads are known for being crowded and full of aggressive drivers.